Iniesta unsure whether Neymar would fit at Barcelona if PSG star returns | Goal.com

 As revealed by Goal, Barca remain determined to re-sign the Brazil international and will make another push to make the transfer happen in the summer transfer window, with a fee of €222 million (£190m/$246m) likely to be required to tempt PSG to sell.

-And Iniesta, who played alongside Neymar for four years during their time as team-mates with the Catalan giants, believes that it would be a positive move for the club, though he questions quite where he would fit into a forward line that already includes Lionel Messi, Luis Suarez, Antoine Griezmann and Ousmane Dembele as well as teenage star Ansu Fati.
+And Iniesta believes that it would be a positive move for the club, though he questions quite where he would fit into a forward line that already includes Lionel Messi, Luis Suarez, Antoine Griezmann and Ousmane Dembele as well as teenage star Ansu Fati.

 "He is one of the best players in the world and would be a great signing," the Vissel Kobe midfielder told reporters.
 "But it's another thing if it [signing Neymar] is necessary or if he will fit."